-BOATERS: YOUR ACTIONS CAN HELP PROTECT YOUR WATERS.
+PADDLERS: YOUR ACTIONS CAN HELP PROTECT YOUR WATERS!

 CLEAN.
 DRAIN.
 DRY.